andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

  * There are _never_ points where a $k$ and an $l$ fall so close that a cut-point is not between them ($7 + 13 = 20$ _always_)
  * the cut-points never fall directly _on_ a red or green line, because as we can see, all cut-points are _between_ reds and greens (again, $7 + 13 = 20$ _always_)

 We've travelled a slightly more scenic route to the conclusion that Gelfand reaches much more rapidly.
-But I think it is informative to point this out clearly.
+But I think it's informative to point this out clearly.

 ## Problem 45 - Fractions of Fractions
 My solution to this problem was slightly different from the one given in the book (which I don't personally think makes sense without a but of mental stretching) but it gave me a little extra trick to add to our kit bag.
 Here we're working with a starting length which is not $1$.
 We have instead $\frac{2}{3}m$, but need to find out the difference between this and $\frac{1}{2}m$, an we need this difference in terms of a fraction of $\frac{2}{3}m$.